oliverkroening/Udacity_DSND_Project_07/README.md

 - `weights.best.VGG16.hdf5`(VGG16 model of step 4 of the notebook)
 - `weights.best.VGG19_0.15_256.hdf5`(example of VGG19 model with an added dense layer with 256 nodes and a dropout layer with a dopout rate of 0.15)

+the `web_app` folder contains the web app files:
+- app.py (main file to start the app)
+- templates/upload.html (HTML template for uploading images and starting prediction)
+- templates/complete.html (HTML template where the image and the predicted output is shown)
+- static/ (folder that contains all uploaded images)

 Furthermore, I included the submitted HTML-file that contains the jupyter notebook.

 ## 4. Results <a name="results"></a>